erickbytes/lofipython/content/blog/installing-python-3.11-on-ubuntu-linux.rst

 I downloaded the .tgz file from Python.org, not sure initially how to build Python from it.
 Once I unpacked the compressed files, I saw the build instructions in the README.rst to build a functional Python 3.11 on my Ubuntu computer.
-Here's how to install the speedier Python versionss 3.11 or 3.12.
+Here's how to install the speedier Python versions 3.11 or 3.12.

 How to Install Python 3.11 or 3.12